Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Numerical Results

-To isolate the effect of phase deviation, we compare the epochs and states at perilune passes to the corresponding perilune passes of the baseline.
-Figures~\ref{fig:perilune_deviation_epoch_target6_horizon300_cutoff6_desat3} and~\ref{fig:perilune_deviation_state_target6_horizon300_cutoff6_desat3} show the deviation of the epoch and state in $\mathcal{F}_{\rm EM}$ at each perilune passage.
-The SKMPC is found to keep the spacecraft to within $20$ minutes of perilune pass deviation, with the pass occurring within position deviations of about \SI{25}{km} and velocity deviations of about \SI{5}{m/s}.
-In $\mathcal{F}_{\rm EM}$, perilunes occur approximately along the $+z$ axis, with the spacecraft's motion approximately perpendicular to the position vector; thus, the error is found to be larger in $z$ compared to $x$ and $y$ in position components, and $v_x$, and $v_y$ compared to $v_z$ in velocity components.
-The tracking performance is improved with the SKMPC compared to the $x$-axis crossing control which reports perilune deviations of up to \SI{80}{km} in position and $48$ minutes in epoch~\cite{Davis2022}; with the SKMPC, we achieve a $3.2\times$ improvement in perilune position tracking, and a $2.4\times$ improvement in perilune epoch tracking.
-This improved tracking performance is due to the SKMPC avoiding phase drift through full-state tracking suffered by $x$-axis crossing control.
-In general, tighter tracking of the baseline is desirable since more stringent requirements can be met with regard to the spacecraft design or payload operations that require remaining closer to the intended path.
-For instance, the NRHO baseline for the Gateway is designed to be free of any Earth-shadowing eclipses~\cite{ZimovanSpreen2023}, and tight tracking can ensure no such eclipse occurs during the flight subject to uncertainties as well.
+We now analyze the tracking capability of the SKMPC \review{and XAC}.
+To isolate the effect of phase deviation, we compare the epochs and states at perilune passes of the controlled trajectory to the corresponding perilune passes of the baseline.
+Figures~\ref{fig:perilune_epoch_deviation} and~\ref{fig:perilune_state_deviation} show the deviation of the epoch and state in $\mathcal{F}_{\rm EM}$ at each perilune passage.
+Note that in $\mathcal{F}_{\rm EM}$, perilunes occur approximately along the $+z$ axis, with the spacecraft's motion approximately perpendicular to the position vector; thus, the error is expected to be larger in $z$ compared to $x$ and $y$ in position components, and $v_x$, and $v_y$ compared to $v_z$ in velocity components.

+\review{XAC experiences secular growth in phase deviations; the epoch deviation at perilune, while varying largely on the Monte-Carlo realization, reaches the order of several days, with passes deviating by up to \SI{500}{km} in position and \SI{200}{m/s} in velocity.
+By augmenting XAC with residual on perilune epoch deviation, Davis et al.~\cite{Davis2022} reports deviations of up to \SI{80}{km} in position and $48$ minutes in epoch.}

+\review{In contrast, through its full-state tracking property, the SKMPC keeps the perilune epoch deviation to about $30$ minutes, with position deviations of about \SI{50}{km} and velocity deviations of about \SI{10}{m/s}.} In general, tighter tracking of the baseline is desirable since more stringent requirements can be met with regard to the spacecraft design or payload operations that require remaining closer to the intended path.
+For instance, the NRHO baseline for the Gateway is designed to be free of any Earth-shadowing eclipses~\cite{ZimovanSpreen2022}, and tight tracking despite the dynamical uncertainties and errors can ensure that no such eclipse occurs during the flight.